Thakuri dynasty

 Thakuri dynasty (ठकुरी राजवंश; c.
-600) was a Hindu dynasty that mostly ruled the present-day region of Nuwakot, near central Nepal.
-The Thakuri dynasty's existence is disputed by some historians.Available inscriptions and copperplates indicate that Classial Newari Language was the state language during the Thakuri dynasty.
+879) was a Hindu dynasty that mostly ruled the present-day region of Nuwakot, near central Nepal.
+The Thakuri dynasty's existence is disputed by some historians.
+From the beginning of the 8th century to about 12th century, the history of Nepal is mostly unknown.
+In the meantime, there are no special tools available to account for what happened in the political events in Nepal and what happened in the rise or fall of Nepalese civilization and culture.

 When the Lichchavi rule ended and the rule of Thakuris began, the native Newars, who were descendents of the Lichchavis and Kirats were mostly following Shaiva tantric sect and Buddhist Tantric sect during Thakuri dynasty.

-From the beginning of the 8th century to about 12th century, the history of Nepal is mostly unknown.
-In the meantime, there are no special tools available to account for what happened in the political events in Nepal and what happened in the rise or fall of Newar civilization and culture.
+Available inscriptions and copperplates indicate that Classial Newari Language was used during the Thakuri dynasty.
 In Thakuri dynasty the earliest known document in Newari is called "The Palmleaf from Uku Bahal" which dates from 1114 during the Thakuri period.
-The earliest dated stone inscription in Thakuri dynasty is in Newari, dated Nepal Sambat 293 (1173 CE).
+The first inscription written entirely in Newari set up by the royal family also dates from this period; a stone inscription from Bajrayogini Temple of Rudradeva from 1173 (NS 293).

 Thakuri kings

-After Aramudi, who is mentioned in the Kashmiri chronicle, the Rajatarangini of Kalhana (1150 CE), many Thakuri kings ruled over parts of the country up to the middle of the 12th century CE.
 Raghava Deva is said to have founded a ruling dynasty in 879 CE, when the Lichhavi rule came to an end.
-To commemorate this important event, Raghava Deva started the 'Nepal Era' which began on 20 October, 879 CE.
-After Amshuvarma, who ruled from 605 CE onward; the Thakuris had lost power and they could regain it only in 869 CE.
+To commemorate this important event, Raghava Deva started the 'Nepal Sambat' which began on 20 October, 879 CE.